WEBINAR- Trails in the Age of Climate Change: Disaster Recovery

-Climate change is a contributor to the more frequent and intense natural disasters the country has been experiencing—such as storms, floods and droughts—which can negatively impact our trails and greenways.
-These events can cause erosion, washouts, landslides and flooding, making these trails and greenways unusable.
+Climate change is a contributor to the more frequent and intense natural disasters across the country —such as storms, floods and droughts—which can place multiuse trails and greenways at risk.
+These events can lead to erosion, washouts, landslides and flooding, making these trails and greenways inaccessible and challenging communities to respond and rebuild effectively.

 Climate Change and Disaster Recovery Panelists